Holly Tucker

 Holly Lee Tucker MBE (born 29 March 1977) is a British entrepreneur, small-business advocate, author, podcast host, and television presenter.
-She co-founded the online marketplace Notonthehighstreet in 2006 and later founded Holly & Co, a purpose-led company supporting independent businesses that became a certified B Corporation in 2022.
+She co-founded the online marketplace Notonthehighstreet.com in 2006 and later founded Holly & Co, a purpose-led company supporting independent businesses that became a certified B Corporation in 2022.
 She presents the ITV daytime series Be Your Own Boss, hosts the weekly interview podcast Conversations of Inspiration and wrote the bestselling Do What You Love, Love What You Do.
 Tucker was appointed MBE in 2013 for services to small businesses and, in 2015, was named one of the UK Prime Minister's Business Ambassadors for creative small businesses.

 Career

 Tucker began her career in advertising at Publicis London before launching a series of local fairs, including the Chiswick Christmas Fair, that inspired her to co-found Notonthehighstreet.com with Sophie Cornish in 2006.

 In 2017 she founded Holly & Co, an advice platform and online marketplace designed to support independent founders and promote purpose-driven shopping.
 Tucker positions the company as a vehicle for sharing her two decades of business experience and helping creators build enterprises aligned with personal values and long-term purpose.
 As part of this approach, Holly & Co enables “shop by values” via founder and product badges (for example, Female Founded, B Corp Certified, Made in the UK) developed with the diversity consultancy The Other Box to help customers filter purchases by their values.